 1. The People with Whom You Work

-1. The people you work with.
-Whether your job is amazing or abysmal, colleagues and coworkers can make or break your experience at work.
-Many veterans remember the camaraderie they shared with other servicemembers during their time in the military.
-It's rare to find that type of relationship in the civilian world, but it is possible to find a job with coworkers you trust, respect, and rely on.
-It can be difficult to ensure that a company employs people you'll work well with, so if you have chance, talk to as many of them as you can before accepting an offer.
+Whether your job is amazing or abysmal, colleagues and co-workers can make or break your experience at work.
+Many veterans remember the camaraderie they shared with other service members in the military.
+It's rare to find that type of relationship in the civilian world, but it is possible to find a job with co-workers you trust, respect and rely on.
+It can be difficult to ensure that a company employs people you'll work well with, so if you have a chance, talk to as many of them as you can before accepting an offer.

-4. Variety of work.
-Monotonous work is rarely enjoyable.
-It can rear its head in almost any position, regardless of the industry or job description.
-Many people say that part of their enjoyment at work comes from participating in a variety of tasks, so make sure you have a clear understanding of what the day to day work will entail.
+Monotonous work is rarely enjoyable, regardless of the industry or job description.
+Many people say that part of their enjoyment at work comes from participating in a variety of tasks, so make sure you have a clear understanding of what the day-to-day work will entail.